Kapiainen/Extended-UI/Data/Readme - Extended UI.txt

 French - Sita
 German - 9Strike

 --How to contact the author--
 PM MrJack on the official Bethesda forums or mrpwn on Nexus.

 --Changelog--
+1.2.0:
+	- Added option to hide UI elements relevant to Legendary skills
+	- Added options to show (de)buffs as modifiers applied to the base values of attributes and skills

 1.1.0c:
 	- Added German translation